LesserPanda-Engine/LP-CameraPlus/README.md

 # Camera Extension

-A simpler camera extension plugin for Panda Engine.
+A simpler camera extension plugin for LesserPanda and Panda Engine.
+The one capable with Panda engine is in the `panda-engine` branch.

 ## Features